The Southeast ADA Center serves Alabama, Florida, Georgia, Kentucky, Mississippi, North Carolina, South Carolina, and Tennessee.

 - Specific information about the Americans with Disabilities Act (ADA);

-- Feedback on making their business more accessible;
+- Feedback and publications about making their business more accessible;

 - Follow-up visits to track changes and improvements; and